-Legend: LSI = Less than significant impact, NI = No impact.
+Legend: LSI = Less than significant impact; NI = No impact.

 Aircraft noise would be generated on Tinian and in Special Use Airspace at other CNMI locations, but would be concentrated well away from populated areas or at the Tinian Airport.
 Noise levels (if any) experienced by sensitive receptors would be low and concentrated on the days the airlift is transporting Marines to and from Tinian.
 Construction noise would be minimal because it would be located well within the boundary of the LBA or EMUA.
-Similarly, live-fire training exercises would create noise, but at levels to far away from the nearest receptor(s) to be heard, consequently not creating incompatible noise zones that would extend past the boundary of military controlled lands on Tinian.
-Therefore, construction noise impacts would be less than significant.
+Similarly, live-fire exercises would create noise, but at levels to far away from the nearest receptor(s) to be heard, consequently not creating incompatible noise zones that would extend past the boundary of military controlled lands on Tinian.

-6.2.6 Summary of Proposed Mitigation Measures
+6.2.7 Summary of Potential Mitigation Measures

-Table 6.2-8 summarizes the proposed mitigation measures.
+Table 6.2-8 summarizes the potential mitigation measures.